microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

     az_provider.connect(ws.code_connect_str)

+A second significant difference is that most queries require a time range to operate over.

 The ``start`` and ``end`` datetime parameters common to most queries are automatically added by the pivot library.
 The values of these are taken from the Pivot object, using the time range